mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/prms.rst

    "Diagnostics", "One-to-Many", "A patient can have multiple diagnostic records.", "Diagnostic", "PatientID in the Diagnostic table references PatientID in the Patient table."
    "ClinicalNotes", "One-to-Many", "A patient can have multiple clinical notes.", "ClinicalNote", "PatientID in the ClinicalNote table references PatientID in the Patient table."
    "Prescriptions", "One-to-Many", "A patient can have multiple prescriptions.", "Prescription", "PatientID in the Prescription table references PatientID in the Patient table."
-   "Derma", "One-to-Many", "A patient can have multiple prescriptions.", "Prescription", "PatientID in the Prescription table references PatientID in the Patient table."
+   "Derma", "Many-to-One", "A dermatolgist can have multiple patients", "Prescription", "PatientID in the Prescription table references PatientID in the Patient table."

 API
 ^^^